djmin43/dnd/README.md

 - wrap every single list item with this element
 - children element is a function that's called with snapshot property

+# side notes
+- source: information where the element was before
+- destination: where element was dropped